renganathc/renganathc/README.md

 ### ⚡ Fun Fact

-> I'm a proud Potterhead 🪄, an EV nerd ⚡, and the guy in hackathons who yells “Deploy it already!” before the deadline hits.
+> Proud Potterhead 🪄, EV nerd ⚡, and the guy at hackathons yelling *“Deploy it already!”* before the clock runs out.

----